What is Rib Cage Pain?

 Costochondritis

-• The pain in the rib cage due to costochondritis ranges from mild to severe.
-Symptoms include tenderness and pain on contact with the chest.
-Serious cases can cause pain that radiates to the limbs or pain that interferes with everyday life.
+Costochondritis can cause pain in the rib cage, ranging from mild to severe.
+Symptoms include tenderness and pain in contact with the chest.
+Serious cases can cause pain that radiates to the limbs or interferes with everyday life.

 Pleurisy